UEFA European Championship qualifying records

 • The side with the highest number of defeats are Luxembourg with 91, followed by Malta (84) and Cyprus (72).

-• The most goals conceded by one team is 293, by Luxembourg, closely followed by Malta on 282.
+• The most goals conceded by one team is 299, by Luxembourg, closely followed by Malta on 287.
 San Marino are next up on 287 – from just 65 games, in which they have scored a mere seven goals, the fewest by any competing nation bar Gibraltar.

 • Only five teams have qualified with a perfect record in their group – France (eight victories out of eight, EURO '92 and UEFA EURO 2004), Czech Republic (ten out of ten, UEFA EURO 2000), Germany (ten, UEFA EURO 2012), and Spain (eight, UEFA EURO 2012).

 • Italy have the longest ongoing unbeaten UEFA European Championship qualifying run, having avoided defeat in each of their last 28 qualifying matches.
 Greece's 18-game unbeaten run was ended by Romania on matchday one, Spain's own 18-match streak and Germany's 13-game sequence both ended on matchday two.
 England (14) are also on a long sequence without defeat.
 Those five countries all came through the UEFA EURO 2012 qualifying campaign unbowed, but no side avoided defeat en route to UEFA EURO 2008.

 • Liechtenstein and Armenia have never qualified for a UEFA European Championship final tournament but boast the players with the most appearances in the qualifying competition, Mario Frick (50) and Sargis Hovsepyan (47).

-• Ireland's Keane became the highest scorer in UEFA European Championship qualifying matches on matchday two as his hat-trick against Gibraltar took him to 21 goals.
-He leapfrogged Turkey's Hakan Şükür on 20 goals, with Portugal's Cristiano Ronaldo on the same mark; the Czech Republic's Jan Koller and Denmark's Jon Dahl Tomasson are both on 19.
+• Ireland's Keane is the highest scorer in UEFA European Championship qualifying matches with 23 goals.
+Turkey's Hakan Şükür and Portugal's Cristiano Ronaldo both have 20 goals; the Czech Republic's Jan Koller and Denmark's Jon Dahl Tomasson are both on 19.
 Two players are on 18 goals: Miroslav Klose (Germany) and Raúl González (Spain).

 ©UEFA.com 1998-2015.
 All rights reserved.